weewx/weewx/docs_src/quickstarts/source.md

 ```

 !!!
 Note
-    For systems with very little space, download then expand the just a single
+    For systems with very little space, download then expand a single
     release from https://weewx.com/downloads